mythology-and-legends-in-warfare

-The relationship between a Saxon warrior and his gods was not abstract or distant.
-When a warband formed ranks before battle, the clearing of the shield-wall was preceded by a series of complex spiritual negotiations.
-These were designed to pierce the veil of Wyrd (fate) and secure the tangible, active support of the divine for the bloody work ahead.
+The relationship between a Saxon warrior and his gods was not abstract or distant—it was a living bond forged in blood, oath, and sacrifice.
+When a warband formed ranks before battle, the clashing of shields was preceded by a series of complex spiritual negotiations designed to pierce the veil of Wyrd (fate) and secure the tangible, active support of the divine for the bloody work ahead.
 Far from being mere superstition, pre-battle rituals were a critical military technology.
 They instilled courage, bound men to their leaders, and framed the chaos of combat within a sacred, meaningful contest between the forces of order and chaos.
-To understand how Saxon fighters honored their deities before battles is to understand the psychological engine of their warfare.
+To understand how Saxon fighters honored their deities before battles is to understand the psychological engine of their warfare—a system that turned farmers and freemen into warriors who could face death with a song on their lips and a god in their hearts.

 The Saxon Pantheon: Gods of the Spear and Oath